 While the written languages are pretty cut and dry, the spoken language is anything but.

 There are so many dialects in Norway and Bergen has its own dialect called ‘Bergensk’.
-And… it is very recognizable and Bergensers are proud of it.
+It is very recognizable and Bergensers are proud of it.

 I learned a lot of Bergen slang and sayings when I was there, and when I incorporated it into the eastern dialect that I learned, it was all kinds of confusing.